 In Poland and many other European countries, people go to forest on July, August and September only to pick mushrooms.
 Many traditional Polish dishes include mushrooms, here are some examples:

 - sos grzybowy (mushroom sauce that can be added to meat)

 When you are picking mushrooms in Poland, you don’t necessarily need to eat them right away.
 Most people dry them and use in December to prepare traditional Polish Christmas dishes.

 Poles are crazy about mushrooms.
 There are many people who make money on this.
-They wake up every morning about 4 or 5 a.m. and go to forest before other people will do the same.
+They wake up every morning about 4 or 5 AM and go to forest before other people will do the same.

-Then they are standing next to the road and selling all these mushrooms to the drivers.
+Then they are standing next to the road and sell all these mushrooms to the drivers.
 It is quite a good business for people who need money.
 New mushrooms usually appear every day.
 And those who are hunting everyday know how to find them fast.

 Mushroom hunting is not so easy… You need to know exactly what to take.
 Some mushrooms are toxic and eating them can kill you.

 But the rule of this hunting is simple: pick only mushrooms with sponge under the hat.
 The others are usually poisonous and you may even die after eating a little bit of them.
 Most poisonous mushrooms are very sweet which is very confusing.

 Have you heard about mushroom hunting in Poland?
 Let us know in comments!